SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

 At this point we have run our Python program and created an output file in the container running in our pod on the Kubernetes cluster.

 ### Deleting the Pod
-Now that we have run our program and generated some output, lets get our data and then delete the pod:
+Now that we have run our program and generated some output, let's get our data and then delete the pod.

+Follow these steps using the terminal in your kube notebook:
 1. Copy the data from the container's working directory to your kube notebook:
     - `kubectl -n $ns cp hello-pod:/usr/src/app/hello.txt ./hello.txt`
     - Note: The kubectl cp command is intended for small file transfers